 Through a series of mergers and acquisitions, AC Nielsen is now Nielsen Holdings PLC, a public limited company, and is headquartered in the United Kingdom (UK).
 Nielsen comprises two major divisions that track and measure user spend and activity, both on- and off-line.

-Nielsen Watch: Responsible for approximately 55% of global revenue, Nielsen Watch measures consumer consumption through watching or listening to most devices in use today such as TV, radio, computers, mobile phones, etc. The company measures consumption of programming and advertising across all distribution points.
+Nielsen Watch: Responsible for approximately 55% of global revenue, Nielsen Watch measures consumer consumption through watching or listening to most devices in use today such as TV, radio, computers, mobile phones, etc. The business measures consumption of programming and advertising across all distribution points.
 Statistics and data from these activities are used by advertisers to determine advertising impact in 47 countries and for approximately 80% of all global advertising spending.

 Nielsen Buy: Representing more than 90% of the world’s population across 106 countries, the Nielsen Buy division is responsible for approximately 45% of Nielsen’s global revenue.
 The Buy division tracks and compares user spend trends across categories, brands and products.
 The goal of these analytics and insights is to allow participating brands to understand their target markets, improve the return on investment from marketing spend, maximize the impact of their advertising and promotion campaigns, and analyze trend data to predict sales behavior.